 What is the difference between carbon and “activated” carbon?
-The carbon used in air purifiers and water filters is actually put through a process of baking the carbon to dry it out.
-The heat used in the baking process drives out impurities, and causes the carbon to fracture at a microscopic level.
-This opens up a large surface area where impurities can be captured.
-After activated carbon has fully absorbed a large volume of impurities, it can actually be reactivated by heating it again.
-However, the reactivation process is impractical and dangerous.
+The carbon used in air purifiers and water filters is put through a baking process to dry the carbon.
+The heat during this process drives out impurities and causes the carbon to fracture at a microscopic level.
+Doing this opens up a large surface area where contaminants are captured.
+After activated carbon has fully absorbed a large volume of pollutants, heating it again will reactivate it; however, the reactivation process is impractical and dangerous.

-Non-activated carbon is soot or charcoal.

-Activated carbon is described in a variety of ways, but generally the range includes amorphous carbon-based materials that exhibit a high degree of porosity and an extended surface area.
-This simply means that it has excellent absorbent characteristics that make it very useful for a wide variety of filtration processes, including air and water.
+Non-activated carbon is soot or charcoal, while activated carbon is described in a variety of ways.
+It’s general range capabilities include amorphous carbon-based materials that exhibit a high degree of porosity and an extended surface area.
+This means that it has excellent absorbent characteristics that make it very useful for a wide variety of filtration processes, including air and water.

 How Is Activated Carbon Used in Home Air Purifiers?